 If you have North Carolina ancestors, don't miss this week's free webinar with J. Mark Lowe, "Researching Your North Carolina Ancestors".
 If you don't have North Carolina Ancestors - you'll want to join us anyways, 1) it's Webinar Wednesday! and 2) it's Mark Lowe!

 Understand the geographical and migration patterns that make NC hard to find.
 Learn which records will lead you to answers and how to find alternate records.
 Discover the records, repositories and the resources you need to find a tarheel ancestor.

-Join us for the live webinar with this Wednesday, June 5, 2013 at 2pm Eastern U.S. Register today to reserve your virtual seat.
+Join us for the live webinar Wednesday, December 10, 2014 at 2pm Eastern U.S. Register today to reserve your virtual seat.
 Registration is free but space is limited to the first 1,000 people to join that day.
 Before joining, please visit www.java.com to ensure you have the latest version of Java which our webinar software requires.
 When you join, if you receive a message that the webinar is full, you know we've reached the 1,000 limit, so we invite you to view the recording which should be published to the webinar archives within an hour or two of the event's conclusion.

 Test Your Webinar Connection